owulveryck/blog/content/post/simple-polling-cloud-app.md

 # The principles of the application

-The application is composed of two web pages that will display :
+The application is composed of a stateless engine, a data bucket and some web pages for the presentation.

+## The engine

+The engine is the core of the application.
+It is the "computational element" that will take care of the inputs of the user and interact with the storage.
+It is a [GO](http://golang.org) developement.

+## The bucket

+It is the data warehouse.
+It will store the participant name and its answer.
+It will be NoSQL based, the key will be the username and the value its answer.

+## The web pages

 * the question "will you participate" and a form input where you will be able to write your name and three buttons "yes", "no" and ""maybe"".
 ```